Kiwi fitness star Josef Rakich's elaborate Eden Park marriage proposal

 Captured by a film crew and live-streamed on Snapchat, Rakich is seen lifting his lady out of the chopper and walking her blindfolded towards a giant pink box in the middle of the field.

 Together the pair tug on a white ribbon to open the gargantuan gift.
-As the sides fall away and balloons bubble out, Ammattii appears thrilled to find a custom pink Range Rover inside.
+As the sides fall away and balloons bubble out, Matti appears thrilled to find a custom pink Range Rover inside.

 Quickly saying yes to her buff bae, the couple are filmed sharing their excitement with surrounding friends as fireworks explode in the background.